• Skip to primary navigation

 sporty female performing pistol squat

-Once you feel confident, move to a block or box and perform the pistol squat from here.
+Once you feel confident, move to a block or box and perform a full pistol squat profession from here.
 Dangle your alternate leg off the side till you feel strong enough to extend it straight out.
 Once that happens, congratulate yourself.
 You’ve just performed one of the most challenging and beneficial bodyweight exercises out there.

 Tip: If you experience balance issues you can try to use a counterweight.
 Holding a 10-15lb plate in front can assist you through the motion.
 This will help keep you from falling backward and maintain proper alignment.
 But you are also adding more weight which can make your squat more difficult.
 Always test the variations and stay within your own ability.
 The key is slow, focused and controlled progression.